Ron Randell: Early life and career

 Randell was the son of Ernest Randell (d.
 26 May 1946) and Louisa Egan, who had married in 1912.
 His father was an accountant, born in Broken Hill.

 Randell was born in Sydney and was the youngest of three sons, the others being Reg and Norm.
+The family lived for a time in Western Australia but eventually settled in Sydney.

-He attended Marist Brothers in North Sydney.
+Randell attended Marist Brothers in North Sydney.
 He left school at the age of 14, and went to work as an office boy in a Sydney finance office.

 Early career

 Aged fourteen, Randell participated in a few sketches at a social acting club and did an unpaid job for radio station 2UE.
 He made his first professional appearance for the ABC at 14 for the Children's Sessions.
 He soon started acting regularly on children's serials.
 After eight months, Randell quit his office job to concentrate on acting.

 He soon established himself as a leading male juvenile for radio, acting for 2KY Players, George Edwards, BAP and on Lux Playhouse.
 He also worked as a compère for variety shows, in particular with Jack Davey and did a two-man revue with Lloyd Lamble.
 He worked in both Sydney and Melbourne.

 Randell made his legitimate stage debut aged 19, in a production of Quiet Wedding at the Minerva Theatre in Sydney.
 Randell later joked, "I moved out of radio and back into theatre because I was becoming a left-hand actor.
 I would hold the script in my right hand and do all my acting with my left hand."

 Most of his stage work at this time was done at the Minerva Theatre, including performances in Of Mice and Men.
 Randell stated police were ready to arrest the cast of Of Mice and Men because the play featured the word "whorehouse".
 "Fortunately we received a standing ovation and the police decided in the circumstances not to make any arrests."
 As late as 1974, Randell would say this was his favourite performance.

-In 1943 he was cast in two Australian wartime propaganda films - 100,000 Cobbers (1943) and South West Pacific (1943).
+In 1943 he was cast in an Australian wartime propaganda film South West Pacific (1943).
 Unable to serve because he was suffering tuberculosis (although he also claimed it was due to sinus trouble), he travelled to the US in mid 1943 and sought treatment at the Mayo Clinic.